folio-org/stripes/doc/dev-guide.md

 * `locale` -- a short string specifying the prevailing locale, e.g. `en-US`.
 This should be consulted when rendering dates with `toLocaleDateString`, etc.

+* `plugins` -- an indication of which plugins are preferred for each plugin type.
+Represented as a map from plugin-type to the module name of the preferred implementation. **Application code should not need to consult this: it is used by the `<Pluggable>` component.**

 * `connect` -- a function that can be used to connect subcomponents to [stripes-connect](https://github.com/folio-org/stripes-connect), enabling that module to use [the Stripes Connect API](https://github.com/folio-org/stripes-connect/blob/master/doc/api.md) to communicate with WSAPIs such as those provided by Okapi.

 * `hasPerm` -- a function that can be used for [checking whether the presently logged-in user has a specified permission](#testing-for-permission).